appwrite/appwrite/docs/references/functions/list-executions.md

 Get a list of all the current user function execution logs.
 You can use the query params to filter your results.
-On admin mode, this endpoint will return a list of all of the project's executions.
-[Learn more about different API modes](/docs/admin).
+If accessed using a server SDK or an API key with the relevant scopes, this endpoint will return a list of all of the project's executions regardless of the permissions that have been set for the function.